 Who are Master Gardener volunteers?

 Master Gardener volunteers are people just like you who are excited about making things grow.
-They are from all walks of life, but they are all part of a team that works together to:
+We are from all walks of life, and we are all part of a team that works together to:

 - Learn how to grow plants for food and beauty.